The Benefits of Body Makeup to Cover Scars

 Scars, Stress, and “The” Dress

-Let’s face it, searching for a dress in the right color, cut, and size is hard enough.
+Let’s face it, searching for a dress in the right colour, cut, and size is hard enough.
 Finding one that covers a noticeable scar can seem impossible when the latest styles cover barely anything else on your body.
 It’s disappointing (and sometimes heartbreaking) to fall in love with a dress for your wedding, Prom, or other special event only to realize that it leaves your scar in plain sight.
 However, using body makeup to cover scars is a simple solution if your heart is set on wearing “the one” and is far less stressful than settling for something less-than-perfect and regretting it later.
 Get the dress, study our tips for body makeup for beginners, and celebrate all of life’s special moments rather than let your scars rule your life.

 Body Makeup Basics: All Makeup Is Not Created Equal

 Though we’re fans of multi-tasking beauty products, separate camouflage cosmetics for your face and body are worthy of the extra space in your makeup bag.
 A foundation or concealer meant for your face, even a “full coverage” one, may not give you the high-pigment opacity needed to cover a scar on your body, while body makeup may look and feel heavy if used all over your face.
 Color may be an issue too, since it’s common for our faces to have a slightly different skin tone than our bodies.
 With this high level of pigment in body makeup, getting a perfect shade match is crucial and often requires mixing a few different shades together.
-This may make the spectrum of shades in a body makeup palette a smart investment, particularly if your skin changes color throughout the seasons.
+This may make the spectrum of shades in a body makeup palette a smart investment, particularly if your skin changes colour throughout the seasons.
 The one product that’s perfectly okay to double-dip is a translucent loose powder to set both face and body makeup as a final step to ensure long-lasting results.

 Really Good Makeup or Really Good Skin?

-There are many lines of camouflage makeup created specifically for use on the body, with formulas potent enough to cover scars, tattoos, burns, bruises, spider veins, varicose veins, and other discolorations.
+There are many lines of camouflage makeup created specifically for use on the body, with formulas potent enough to cover scars, tattoos, burns, bruises, spider veins, varicose veins, and other discolourations.
 But, just as with your face foundation, concealers and powders, there are qualities that make the difference between makeup that looks like good makeup and makeup that looks like good skin.
-Beyond just coverage and color, what should you look for when choosing a body makeup to cover scars without looking fake?
+Beyond just coverage and colour, what should you look for when choosing a body makeup to cover scars without looking fake?

 - Smooth consistency that blends seamlessly into the surrounding skin without standing out as too shiny, too matte or too dry.